 Some things to keep in mind when you prepare infant formula:

-- Make sure you have clean, safe water to prepare infant formula.
-Boil water—even bottled water—for 1 to 2 minutes, and let it cool before you mix it with the formula.
+- Powder formula may contain some bacteria.
+Make sure you have clean, safe water to prepare infant formula.
+Until your baby is 4 months old, boil the water—even bottled water—for 1 to 2 minutes.
+Let it cool before you mix it with the formula.
 You may want to check with your local water supplier about your water's fluoride level.

 - Wash your hands before you prepare formula.
 And make sure the equipment you use, including the mixer and the top of a can of powder, are clean.